 Here are some of the major problems I see with Crest Whitestrips and similar at-home whitening methods:

-This is hard to do, but it’s possible: If you do use white strips, cut the strips so they don’t overlap with or touch your gums, as they should touch only your teeth.
+This is hard to do, but it’s possible: Cut the strips so they don’t overlap with or touch your gums, as they should touch only your teeth.

 The spots that weren’t whitened don’t become more yellow than before—they simply look more pronounced because the color difference is so striking.
 And it’s likely that your unevenly whitened teeth may be even more of a cosmetic frustration than having evenly discolored teeth.